spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api/data-exchange-api-integration.md

 ---
-title: Data Exchange API integration
+title: Install Data Exchange API
-description: Integrate the Data Exchange API into a Spryker project.
+description: Learn how to install Data Exchange API
 last_updated: June 22, 2023
 template: feature-integration-guide-template
 redirect_from:
     - /docs/scos/dev/feature-integration-guides/202304.0/glue-api/data-exchange-api/data-exchange-api-integration.html
     - /docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api-integration.html
 ---

-This document describes how to integrate the Data Exchange API into a Spryker project.
+This document describes how to install Data Exchange API.

----

-The Data Exchange API is a powerful tool that allows seamless interaction with your database.
+Data Exchange API is a powerful tool that enables seamless interaction with your database.
 You can easily access your data by sending requests to the API endpoint.

-It enables you to retrieve, create, update, and manage data in a flexible and efficient manner.
+It lets you retrieve, create, update, and manage data in a flexible and efficient manner.

 ## Install feature core